Botanical Name: Crassula ovata

 Light: Bright light with some direct sun.

-Water: Allow soil to dry out slightly between waterings.
+Water: Allow soil to dry out slightly between waterings, but don't allow the soil to get completely dry.
 Dropped leaves or brown spots on leaves are signs that the plant needs more water.

 Humidity: Average room humidity.
 Will tolerate dry air.

 Soil: 2 parts peat moss-based potting mix and 1 part sharp sand or perlite.